syncfusion-content/javascript-docs/js/Ribbon/Contextual-Tab-and-Tab-Set.md

 # Contextual Tabs

 [`Contextual Tabs`](https://help.syncfusion.com/api/js/ejribbon#members:contextualtabs) are collection of Tabs that extended styling and can be shown based on some criteria.
 Contextual Tabs can be added like [`tabs`](https://help.syncfusion.com/api/js/ejribbon#members:tabs) including groups and content section.
 You can set [`backgroundColor`](https://help.syncfusion.com/api/js/ejribbon#members:contextualtabs-backgroundcolor) and [`borderColor`](https://help.syncfusion.com/api/js/ejribbon#members:contextualtabs-bordercolor) to highlight them as Tab set.
-The contextual tab or contextual tab [`addContextualTabs`](https://help.syncfusion.com/api/js/ejribbon#methods:addcontextualtabs) set dynamically in the ribbon control with contextual tabs object and index position.
+Contextual tabs can be added or set dynamically in ribbon control using [`addContextualTabs`](https://help.syncfusion.com/api/js/ejribbon#methods:addcontextualtabs) with it's object and index position.

 {% highlight html %}